 "Château de Sauvage" red " 2018

 Blend Merlot 85 % - Cabernet sauvignon 15%

 available in 75cl or 50cl bottles, last vintage 2016

 Noble rot, low yields, half botrytised grapes for keeping freshness and drinkability

-Definitively the wine dedicated to aperitif and oysters (and seafood as well) the 2009 dry Graves ins a blend of half sauvignon half semillon with a fresh nose and a smooth mouth.
+Definitively the wine dedicated to aperitif and oysters (and seafood as well) the 2009 dry Graves ins a blend of semillon with some sauvigon and muscadelle.
+Fresh nose and a smooth mouth.

 Flavors have been kept into the bottle thanks to special care in fighting against oxygination.